Zamiell/stardew-valley/Min-Max_Guide.md

   - At 4:40 PM, Penny reaches the bench with Maru.
 You can meet them there if we have not already met them.
 - Go back to the farm.
 (Leave all of the foragable items at the Bus Stop on the ground for now.)
 - Empty your inventory.
 Keep the tools.
-- We should have some spare time now to clear more weeds (and chop trees only if you are short of 50 wood) generally along the path toward the Backwoods.
-Exit to the Backwoods around 6:10 PM, no earlier.
+- Clear weeds on the farm until around 6:00 PM.
+  - If you are short of 50 wood, you can also spend extra energy on chopping wood.
+- Exit to the Backwoods around 6:10 PM.
 - Meet Linus outside of his tent.
 - Meet Demetrius south and to the east of his house.
 (You do not need to talk to Robin because you already met her.)
 - Meet Sebastian as he leaves his house.
 (If you got here before 7:00 PM, then you will have to idle until he comes out of his room at 6:40 PM.
 This is wasted time that you could have used to kill more weeds before leaving your farm.)